danielmackay/MvcAsync/README.md

 *cons*

 - Most data sent over wire.
 - Entire page has to reload which blocks the user from doing anything else.
+This also causes any un-cached resources to be loaded too.
 - Slowest

 ###Unobtrusive AJAX